The Traherne Dynasty

 Roll No 701

 Son of Rev George Traherne and Ellin Royds, he attended Brasemore College, Oxford and joined the 60th Glamorgan Rifles.
-George was a Captain of Royal Garrison Artillery and killed in action in 1916
+In 1862 he married Mary Hogard at the British Embassy in Paris.
+He died in France in 1912.

 Roll No 1140